-4. An assurance that the applicant will meet the conditions in § 22.1-349.9 of the Code of Virginia, which states that "teachers who work in a college partnership laboratory school shall hold a license issued by the Board or, in the case of an instructor in the Boardapproved teacher education program of the institution of higher education, be eligible to hold a Virginia teaching license.
+4. An assurance that the applicant will meet the conditions in § 22.1-349.9 of the Code of Virginia, which states that "teachers who work in a college partnership laboratory school shall hold a license issued by the Board or, in the case of an instructor in the Board-approved teacher education program of the institution of higher education, be eligible to hold a Virginia teaching license.
 Teachers working in a college partnership laboratory school shall be subject to the requirements of §§ 22.1-296.1, 22.1-296.2, and 22.1-296.4 that are applicable to teachers employed by a local school board."

 Consistent with other dual enrollment offerings MGCC provides to the high schools in its services area, all faculty will meet credentialing guidelines as provided by the Southern Association of Colleges and Schools and the Virginia Community College System.
+All teachers will meet these conditions by way of their status as a dual-enrollment instructor.